6 Incredible Places to Experience Glamping in Montana

 To make your getaway even more memorable, book one of the thoughtful add-ons including forest bathing, a creekside picnic, or a private spoon carving workshop.

-Note: Northwest Montana Retreat will also feature a luxurious off-grid cabin in late 2021.
+Note: Northwest Montana Retreat will also feature a luxurious off-grid cabin in early 2022.
 And naturally, Dani and Hy built it themselves. #couplegoals

 5. ROAM Beyond Glacier, Columbia Falls

-If your heart is set on glamping in Montana near Glacier National Park, make a beeline for ROAM Beyond.
+If your heart is set on glamping Glacier National Park, make a beeline for ROAM Beyond.
 The property is an easy 20-some-minute drive from the park’s West Glacier Entrance, nestled just outside the town of Columbia Falls.

 Its location is definitely reason enough to stay at ROAM Beyond Glacier, but the real reason is for the totally unique experience.
 Nothing about ROAM is “cookie cutter,” from the handcrafted, one-of-a-kind off-grid Homegrown Trailers to the personalized one-on-one check-in and the almost unreasonably beautiful sunsets.